Legana/AMP_pub/03_feature_selection.md

 PCA suggests that these predictors have some (but imperfect) power to separate the two classes.
-This gives an indication of how well models will perform in general but doesn’t capture the capabilities of supervised learning methods like SVM.
+This gives an indication of how well models will perform in general but does not capture the capabilities of supervised learning methods like SVM.

 ![](03_feature_selection_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->